usmcamp0811/dotfiles/packages/check-vault-paths/README.md

 +-----------------------------------------+------+---------+---------+-----------------+----------+--------+------+--------+------+
 ```

-## How it works
+## **Mechanism**

-- Basically I have a Nix function (`findVaultPaths`) that I added that recursively scans all the modules to find `vault-path` attributes.
+1. **Nix Function (`findVaultPaths`)**: This function delves recursively into all modules to identify `vault-path` attributes.
+When a module is activated, it returns the corresponding `vault-path`.
-It then returns the `vault-path` if the module is enabled.
-- Then there is 2 shell scripts that are written in Nix that get used to turn the output of the Nix function into a `json` grouped by
+2. **Shell Scripts**: Composed in Nix, these scripts process the output of the aforementioned Nix function, converting it into a structured JSON format—grouped by system.
-system.
-- Finally there is a Python script that turns the `json` into a nice pretty table.

-## Bugs / TODOs

-- I need to figure out how to not return the `user-secrets` `vault-path` with out the user name appended to it.
-This is harder than
-it should be.
-This is due to using a Nix function to get most of the work done and my ignorance with Nix loops.
+3. **Python Script**: This script transforms the JSON data into a visually appealing table for easier inspection.

+## **Known Issues & Future Enhancements**

+- **Vault-Path Handling**: Currently, the tool returns the `user-secrets` `vault-path` without appending the username.
+Given Nix's intricacies and the nature of our implementation, rectifying this is a bit challenging.
-- The thing takes too long to run.
-I do some recursive looping over `campground` to find all the modules that contain `vault-path`
+- **Performance**: The tool's execution time is longer than desired due to the recursive looping over `campground` to detect all modules containing `vault-path`.
+The goal is to automate the process without resorting to manual updates.
-so that I don't have to hard code anything and forget to update it.
-- Want to add an argument to the script so I can pass a single host name and it will only do the table for that host(s).
+- **Feature Request**: In future versions, we aim to introduce an argument to the script, enabling users to input a specific host name.
+This would tailor the table output for that specific host.